kamerynjw/kamerynjw.github.io/teaching/2019/math242.md

 Announcements
 -------------

+* (10/9) As you may recall from the syllabus, as part of the Early Access Program, learning assistants for Math 242 are offering extra recitations starting after the first midterm.
+The schedule for the extra recitations is:

+    * Monday: 3:00–4:30pm in Keller 403

+    * Tuesday: 4:10–5:15pm in Keller 303

+    * Wednesday: 4:10–5:30pm in Keller 302

+    * Thursday: 3:00–4:00pm in Keller 403

+    * Friday: 4:00–6:00pm in Keller 302

+    These will run from Wednesday Oct 9 to Wednesday Oct.
+23, and focus on material covered up to the first exam.

+    Students who under-performed on the midterm and attend these extra recitations may be permitted to retake the first midterm, for a maximum replacement score of 46.
+To take part in the retake, a student needs to have scored less than 46 on the first midterm, and needs to attend a total of  five hours of extra recitations (over the 2 week period).

+    The retake will take place on the evening of Thursday Oct.
+24 at a time and place to be announced.
+Following the retake of the exam, additional recitations will still be offered, although the schedule will change.

 * (10/8) I have elected to put the curve in the distribution for assigning letter grades, rather than in your exam scores.
 See the syllabus for the new distribution.

 * (9/30) [Here]({{ page.url }}formula-sheet.pdf) is the formula sheet you will be given for the first midterm.